Skip to main content

 What does a website for a yoga studio or yoga teacher cost?

-Starter from 599 EUR net one-off plus maintenance from 59 EUR net per month for a website with teacher profiles, expressive class, workshop and retreat pages and a blog.
-Optional add-ons (separate order): Contact form with automatic acknowledgement, embedding of your class schedule/booking widget (Eversports, FitogramPro, Magicline or similar) via iFrame or button link and embedding a ZPP registration form.
+Starter from 599 EUR net one-off plus maintenance from 59 EUR net per month for a compact website with a homepage and up to four subpages.
+Optional extensions such as forms, additional content areas, blog, multilingual support, external widgets or small custom features are planned and quoted separately.
 For self-employed yoga teachers without their own studio, a more compact package with class schedule, personal story and ZPP course visibility is often sufficient.
-We do not build our own member management, course shop with online payment or retreat portal - for those features you use the specialised systems mentioned above.
-Details in the 30-minute initial consultation.
+We do not build our own member management, course shop with online payment or retreat portal - for those features you use a common course and member management widget; you conclude the contract and DPA directly with the respective provider.
+The full scope is described on the Web Development services page; details are clarified in the 30-minute initial consultation.

 More relevant industries